 New employees must complete Form W-4 before they start working at your business.
-With Form W-4, employees can claim withholding allowances for federal income tax withholding, which allows you to run payroll.
-To adjust their allowances, employees must change W-4 forms.
+With Form W-4, employees input information that determines their federal income tax withholding, which allows you to run payroll.
+To adjust their withholding, employees must change W-4 forms.

 As an employer, you might be wondering about the rules for updating Form W-4.
 Read on to learn when and how employees can change their forms, as well as your employer responsibilities when they do.